 To minimize false positives, which may upset or inconvenience customers, a batch phase is used to continuously fine-tune the detection model.
 After transactions are confirmed as valid or fraudulent, all recent events are input to the batch process on a regular cadence.
 This batch process then updates the training and scoring of the real-time model to keep real-time detection operating at peak accuracy.
 This batch process is the focus of this article.

-SADA and BMC created a demonstration version of our solution so you can experiment with it on Google Cloud.
-You can find all of our code, plus sample data, in GitHub.
+SADA and BMC created a demonstration version of this solution so you can experiment with it on Google Cloud.
+You can find all of the code, plus sample data, in GitHub.

 Resources included are: